will-break-it/wallet-architecture/docs/messages/client/subscribe.md

 ### Cardano

-This is the format for a Cardano specific object in the `topics` array.
-A client can subscribe to multiple accounts at once by providing multiple objects or one by one at any given time.
+This is the format for a Cardano specific object in the `topic` object.
+A client can subscribe to multiple topics one after another at any given time.
+A client can subscribe to multiple accounts by providing multiple credentials in the `credentials.payment` or `credentials.stake` array.
+The client can provide multiple starting [points](..%2F..%2F01-Stream-api.md#our-protocols-way-of-tracking-time) in the mandatory `points` array.
+The first valid point provided in the array will be used as the starting point.
+If all the points are invalid, the subscription will fail.
+In case of an empty array, starting point will be the genesis.

 ```json
 {